malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 What differences are there in the meta-management of these two different systems?
 Might meta-management itself also employ both mechanisms?
 And does that help us identify the architecture of meta-management?

 As we proceed, remember that by the definitions as they stand, standard control is related to how the individual governs actions against their body and the environment, whereas meta-management is related to how the individual governs the execution of the computational processes involved with the former.
-If, by the end of this section, you are beginning to suspect that this distinction is somewhat arbitrary, then you will be well towards grasping the central thesis of this article.
+If, by the end of this section, you are beginning to suspect that this distinction is somewhat arbitrary, then you will be well towards grasping one of the key points of this article.

 ## Components of Habitual and Rational Meta-management
 Habitual mechanisms could well help to solve meta-management needs. _Habitual mechanisms of meta-management_ (HMMM) would be an individual's learned automatic behaviours with respect to meta-management.
 Some examples might include: